FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

 - [Java Objects](../../Programming/objects.md) are programming constructs used to represent physical objects and ideas in the real world.

+- [Java Constructors](https://www.w3schools.com/java/java_constructors.asp) special methods that are used to initialize objects.

 - [Java Methods](https://www.w3schools.com/java/java_methods.asp), are declared within a class, and are used to perform certain actions.

 - [Abstract Classes](https://www.w3schools.com/java/java_abstract.asp) that show only essential things to the user and hides the internal details.
 Abstraction lets you focus on what the object does instead of how it does it.